standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 `DetectionTime maps to extension`

 leave the default behavior unchanged, and are not required.
-However, they can be used to document the intent to create an extension.
+However, they can be used to document the _intent_ to create an extension.

 ### Special Mapping Statements

 #### fix

 `fix` allows FHIR fields to be assigned a value.
-Note that it is the FHIR resource that is getting the value, not the CIMPL class.
+Note that it is the FHIR profile that is getting the value, not the CIMPL class.
 This enables you to fix a FHIR value without having to change the class definition, which would affect all potential mappings.
 This also allows you to fix FHIR values for properties that have no corresponding property in the CIMPL definition.

 Example: